tuftjs/bench/README.md

 # Tuft Benchmark Comparison

-UpdateThis repository contains a suite of basic example applications for a few different *routing-enabled* frameworks, including Tuft, that have been set up for benchmarking purposes.
+This repository contains a suite of basic example applications for a few different *routing-enabled* frameworks, including Tuft, that have been set up for benchmarking purposes.
 Each application has a single `GET` route that responds with the text `'Hello, world!\n'`.

 The frameworks to be tested include: